piedrro/DeepGapSeq/README.md

 A **developmental** smFRET analysis package, including deeplearning for gap state identification.
 Includes an embedded modified version ebFRET (MATLAB).
-Deep Learning and trace generation modules Inspired by DeepLASI and DeepFRET.
+Deep Learning classification and trace generation modules Inspired by DeepLASI and DeepFRET.

 ## Installing DeepGapSeq From GitHub